g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 <span style="font-weight:bold"><span style="font-weight:bold">Mitigation</span></span>: A 'password manager', for instance the free, open-source, cross-platform <a href="{{kee}}">KeePassX</a>.
 Keep the database file on several devices, and on a thumb drive, and an <a href="{{offs}}">offsite</a>.
 Can put it in the cloud if you think you're likely to lose those.
 LastPass and 1Password seem fine, maybe a bit slicker and more friendly, but they cost.

+You can also sign up to the security researcher Troy Hunt's <a href="{{troy}}">notification tool</a>: whenever a big leak becomes publicly known, he'll scan it for you and email you if you're in it.

 <br>

 #### Attack: password phishing